pyadrus/TelegramMaster-Search-GPT/README_ENG.md

-A small free program to search for groups and channels in TG.
+A small program to search for groups and channels in TG.

 The project is based on the groq library and telethon